cireuj12/jsproject/README.md

-# Saveify
+# Savely

 ## Background and Overview
-Saveify is a personal finance tool that gathers publicly available information on historical and current savings rates and provides users with a comparison visualizations that will show them how much they could be saving if they moved their savings into a different account.
+Savely is a personal finance tool that gathers publicly available information on historical and current savings rates and provides users with a comparison visualizations that will show them how much they could be saving if they moved their savings into a different account.

 Users would be able to input their current savings amount and interest rate and then API calls would be run to fetch data from the top publicly available interest rates.